nibek1000/Reservation-system/README.md

 ## Install

-Just upload `htdocs` on your server and import `test.sql` to your phpmyadmin
+Just upload `htdocs` on your server and import `reservation.sql` to your phpmyadmin

 ## Features